Theodoros Kolokotronis: Early life

-Theodoros Kolokotronis was born at Ramavouni (Ραμαβούνι), a mountain in Messenia, and was baptised in the village of Piana.
-He descended from a family of klefts, and grew up in the village of Libovitsi, Arcadia, in the central Peloponnese.
+Theodoros Kolokotronis was born at Ramavouni (Ραμαβούνι), a mountain in Messenia, and was baptized in the village of Piana.
+He descended from a family of klephts, originally from the historical village of Roupaki at the border of Messenia and Arcadia, located nearby the settlement of Tourkoleka.
+He grew up in the village of Libovitsi, Arcadia, in the central Peloponnese.

 The Kolokotroneoi were a powerful and respected clan in the surrounding areas in the 18th century.
 Their legendary pride and insubordination is commemorated in a well-known folk song of that time: